 ProfessionalsJonathan H. Ashtor

-Jonathan Ashtor is Counsel in the Corporate Department and a member of the Intellectual Property Group.
+Jonathan Ashtor is a partner in the Corporate Department and a member of the Intellectual Property Group.
 His practice focuses on technology M&A transactions, IP licensing, patent analytics and portfolio monetization.
 His experience has included major, complex and multi-jurisdictional M&A across a variety of industry sectors, including high-tech, biopharma, industrial chemicals and manufacturing.

 Mr. Ashtor’s expertise also includes complex analytics of patent matters through the use of proprietary models and commercial databases, and he develops new analytics tools through his academic research appointments.
 His work in this area has won significant awards and been published in peer-reviewed empirical and legal journals.
 Jonathan is also a Professor of Practice at the Benjamin N. Cardozo School of Law.

 Mr. Ashtor’s practice covers several areas including: